Ōoku: The Inner Chambers: Iesada

-Iesada had been sexually abused by his father, Ieyoshi, since she was a child.
+Iesada had been sexually abused by her father, Ieyoshi, since she was a child.
 Masahiro, who came to Edo Castle as an Elder, sensed this and, with the help of Kōdai-in (formerly Shige), succeeded in enclosing Iesada in the inner part of Nishinomaru to protect her from Ieyoshi.
 Takiyama was appointed as the General Director in charge of the inner part of Nishinomaru.
 On the other hand, Ieyoshi's obsession with Iesada remained unabated, and two of Iesada's Official Husbands were assassinated in succession.

 The situation in Japan was changing, and the exclusion of foreigners was on the rise; when Matthew C. Perry arrived in Japan in 1853, there was uproar in Edo, Ieyoshi panicked and died suddenly, and Iesada was appointed Shogun.
 Masahiro solicited the opinions of samurai, townspeople, and farmers alike, and the establishment of the Nagasaki Naval Training Center and the conclusion of the Convention of Kanagawa marked the end of the isolationist regime that had existed for 200 years.

 Then, Iesada married Shimazu Taneatsu again.
 Iesada found out that Taneatsu was on a mission to install Yoshinobu of the Hitotsubashi family as the next Shogun by a trick of the Satsuma Domain.
 However, Iesada's personality touched Taneatsu, and he devoted himself to Iesada wholeheartedly, and Iesada also opened her heart to Taneatsu.
-Iesada eventually became pregnant with Taneatsu's child, but died before the last month of pregnancy.
-In accordance with Iesada's will, Taneatsu changed his name to Tenshō-in without being ordained, and adopted Fukuko from the Kishū Tokugawa family to become the next Shogun.
+Iesada eventually became pregnant with Taneatsu's child but died before the last month of pregnancy.
+In accordance with Iesada's will, Taneatsu changed his name to Tenshō-in without being ordained and adopted Tomiko from the Kishū Tokugawa family to become the next Shogun.